ORCA: Open-ended Response Correctness Assessment for Audio Question Answering: The ORCA model

 \subsection{Model architecture}

-ORCA is initialized from a pre-trained transformer-based LLM.
-Given an evaluation instance consisting of a question $q$, reference answer $r$, rationale $a$, audio transcript $t$, and candidate answer $c$, we concatenate these elements using separator tokens to obtain the final input: $x = [q; r; a; t; c]$, where semicolons denote separators.
+ORCA is initialized from a pre-trained transformer-based \textit{text} LLM.
+Given an instance consisting of a question $q$, reference answer $r$, rationale $a$, and candidate answer $c$, we concatenate these elements using separator tokens to obtain the final input: $x = [q; r; a; c]$.
 The concatenated input is tokenized and fed through the pre-trained LLM, producing contextualized representations.
-We extract the final hidden representation and apply a multilayer perceptron (MLP) to predict two values:
+The last representation from the final hidden layer is extracted and transformed through a single linear layer to get an output vector: $\mathbf{z} = \mathbf{W}\, \mathbf{h}_{\mathrm{final}}+\mathbf{b}$, whose dimensions are interpreted as the parameters of a likelihood function of the annotator ratings.
+We experiment with three such likelihood functions: Beta, Multinomial, and Bernoulli.

+The Beta and Multinomial distributions model the full distribution of annotator ratings.
+The former directly imposes the inductive bias that ratings close to each other should be correlated while the latter treats each rating as an independent category, allowing the model to learn any cross-category correlations from the data itself.
+The Bernoulli formulation models only the average rating (but not the variance) and serves as a baseline that indicates how answer-correctness prediction is affected by uncertainty modeling.
+Thus, each objective induces a different dimensionality and interpretation of the vector $\mathbf{z}$, as will be further described in subsequent sections.